alteredco/blog/_posts/2019-02-14-Get-The-Most-From-Virtual-Study.md

  ***Do I need a community network to help me to achieve my learning goals?
 What would that community ideally look like?***

 With less engagement in the community network, I was free to fully focus on the course.
-It was organised well as an introduction to data science and the videos were well shot.
-It seemed only half-finished however as although I came out understanding many key concepts, I knew nothing about how to apply these or what tools to use.
+It was generally organised well as an introduction to data science and the video tutorials nicely shot.
+The last quarter seemed less polished however as although I came out understanding many key concepts, I knew nothing about how to apply these or what tools to use.
 I finished this 3 month course in about 1.5 months, at which point I was left wondering what to do next.
 I tried joining student study groups and group projects but our progress was so varied and skillsets so different that nothing came of it all.
 Some groups did flourish so I don't want to be a complete negative nelly.
-I suspect they were in the minority.
 Which brings me to my next tips.

 ***Have an idea of how you wish to carry your learning forward.
 Research what tools and networks may be your next step BEFORE you start.***